frederikblais/PythonConsoleApps3/README.md

 # PythonConsoleApps3

-PythonConsoleApps3 is a assignment for my IOT class
+PythonConsoleApps3 is an assignment for my IOT class

 # Clone